Shaga-Matula/Iceberg/README.md

+## PEP8 Validation

+### PEP8 Testing
+At the time of creation, the PEP8 online Python validation website was inoperative.
+To validate the code, a PEP8 validator that is built into the GitPod Workspace was used.

+1. Run the command 'pip3 install pycodestyle'.
+(Note that this extension may already be installed, in which case this command will do nothing.)
+2. In the workspace, press Ctrl+Shift+P (or Cmd+Shift+P on Mac).
+3. Type the word 'linter' into the search bar that appears.
+4. Click on 'Python: Select Linter' from the filtered results.
+5. Select 'pycodestyle' from the list.
+6. PEP8 errors will now be underlined in red, as well as being listed in the PROBLEMS tab beside the terminal.

+### 64 yellow warnings were flagged in run.py.
+These were down to # sign in comments.

 <hr style="border:1px solid white">

 # Bugs and fixes

+## DRY

 ### DRY (Don't Repeat Yourself) a principle of software development was implemented.
 The focus of DRY is to avoid repetition of information.
 All code was scrutinised for repeats and where time allowed code was streamlined.